Writes a value into the blob

 The value to be written to the blob

-A single-character string constant indicating the value’s data type
+A single-byte constant indicating the value’s data type

-This method writes a single value of a specified type into the blob at the byte indicated by the blob’s read/write pointer.
-The written value type is specified by a single-character string which must be delimited with single-quote characters, for example:
+This method writes a single value of a specified type into the target blob at the byte indicated by the target’s read/write pointer.
+The written value’s type is specified by a single-byte integer.
+For convenience, you can use Squirrel’s character representation rather than numeric values, for example:

 Of Squirrel’s own data types only float and integer (both are 32-bit values) can be stored in the blob (using the ‘i’ and ‘f’ markers), but writen() additionally supports a number of the most common 8-bit and 16-bit standard variable types.
 The following table lists the data types supported and their data type strings: